turnermike/bitbucket-deployment-hook/README.md

 This script will use Bitbucket Webhooks to copy files from your git repository to directories on the server.
 Before updating any code from the repository the script will backup the existing code to a folder under .deployments/backups/.

+In this example, we will be setting up a deployment script for our staging server.

 ## Local Repository

 1. Create a branch named 'staging' and push that to remote (origin).